-Mr. Xiaoliang Lei is our co-founder and has been our co-president since June 2014.
-Mr. Lei is responsible for product development.
+Mr. Xiaoliang Lei is our co-founder and has been the president of our game operations since April 2018.
+Mr. Lei is responsible for game operations.
 Prior to co-founding our company, Mr. Lei was the product management staff then manager at NetEase, from 2008 to 2011.
 Mr. Lei was an editor in charge of content development and team management at 21CN Game Channel, a game information exchange platform in China from 2004 to 2008.
 Mr. Lei received his bachelor of science degree in software engineering from South China University of Technology in 2004.